iAJTin/iSMBIOS/README.md

 ***

 # What is iSMBIOS?
-iSMBIOS is a lightweight implementation that allows us to obtain the SMBIOS information
+iSMBIOS is a lightweight implementation that allows us to obtain the SMBIOS information.
+Currently only works on windows

 This library implements DMTF Specification 3.4.0 version and olders versions